est15/CIS-Senior-Project/README.md

 	ADD PRIMARY KEY (`session_id`);
 ```

-# Switch from Vulnerable to Secured Application
+# Switch Vulnerable to Secured Application
 The [Application](Application) directory contains both secured and vulnerable code.
 This is fo testing purposes.
 To assist with this I created a bash script [swap.sh](swap.sh).

 Just run *swap.sh* from CLI, the script will detect if either secured or vulnerable preceeds index.php.
 The script then replaces the current index.php, Mileage.php, and Search.php with the opoosite of what currently preceeds [vuln/secure]-index.php.